zaphar/ucg/docsite/site/content/reference/expressions.md

 embedded_with_params.embedded.value == "Some";
 ```

+### Recursive Modules

+One consequence of a module being able to import the same file they are located in
+is that modules can be called recursively.
+They are the only expression that is
+capable of recursion in UCG.
+Recursion can be done by importing the module's file
+inside the module's definition and using it as normal.

 Fail Expression
 ---------------

 UCG has a way to declaratively trigger a build failure using the `fail` expression.

-Fail expression start with the `fail` keyword and are followed with either a string or a format expression with the build failure message.
+Fail expressions start with the `fail` keyword and are followed an expression
+that must resolve to a string with the build failure message.

 ```
 fail "Oh No This was not what we wanted!";